kskarthik5/gpa/README.md

 Graphical password authentication system targetted to be used as an alternative for traditional PIN system for authentication for payment services.

-#Pros -
+## Pros
--Impossible to shoulder surf
+- Impossible to shoulder surf
--Much secure than 4 digit pin system.
+- Much secure than 4 digit pin system.
 Can be adjusted to make it more secure